NeptuneHub/k3s-supreme-waffle/raspberrypi5/README.md

 This configuration in Italy, on June 2024 costed around 270€

-As optional we also had an external 1TB usb to have it as external backup.
+As optional we also had an external 1TB usb (around 60€) to have it as external backup and a Hertzner 1TB Storage Box for an online backup (3,81€ per month when I wrote this on June 2024).

 # OS
 As final OS we want to install Ubuntu Server 24.04 for ARM on the SSD from here: